Jonny Greenwood: Guitar

 Greenwood is Radiohead's lead guitarist.
 He is known for his aggressive playing style.
 Guitar.com wrote that Greenwood's playing on Radiohead's debut album, Pablo Honey, was an "exhilarating melange of tremolo-picked soundscapes, chunky octaves, screaming high-register runs and killswitch antics".
-In the 1990s, Greenwood developed repetitive stress injury, necessitating a brace on his right arm, which he likened to "taping up your fingers before a boxing match".
+In the 1990s, Greenwood developed repetitive strain injury, necessitating a brace on his right arm, which he likened to "taping up your fingers before a boxing match".

 Greenwood said he dislikes the reputation of guitars as something to be "admired or worshipped", and instead sees them as a tool like a typewriter or a vacuum cleaner.
 He said he disliked guitar solos: "There's nothing worse than hearing someone cautiously going up and down the scales of their guitar.
 You can hear them thinking about what the next note should be, and then out it comes.
 It's more interesting to write something that doesn't outstay its welcome."
+He said he sometimes wrote guitar solos by "playing guitar without any thought and treating it like wires on a box strung across a pickup", but that he was also grateful for his music theory education.

-Greenwood's main amplifiers are a Vox AC30 and a Fender 85.
+With Radiohead, Greenwood's main amplifiers are a Vox AC30 and a Fender 85.
 He has long used a Fender Telecaster Plus, a model of Telecaster with Lace Sensor pickups.
 He uses a killswitch to create a stuttering effect on songs such as "Airbag", "Paranoid Android" and "Electioneering".
 On softer tracks, such as "Street Spirit (Fade Out)" and "Pyramid Song", Greenwood plays a Fender Starcaster, which he sometimes plays with a cello bow.
-For solo performances and his work with the Smile, he plays a Gibson Les Paul; for bass, he plays a Fender Precision Bass, using an aggressive picking style.
+For solo performances and his work with the Smile, he plays a Gibson Les Paul and a Fender Precision Bass, using an aggressive picking style.